 Anyone interested in my work can find my plays on the New Play Exchange.

 Plays currently available include:

-Advice to the Players – full-length.
-Shorter version was Heideman Award winner in 1985.
-The full-length script became available thru Samuel French in 2015.
+Advice to the Players – full-length (90 minutes, no intermission).
+A shorter version was Heideman Award winner at Actors Theatre of Louisville in 1985.
+The full-length version premiered at the Philadelphia Festival Theatre for New Plays, and became available thru Samuel French in 2015.

 - The Short Christmas Dinner